aJustinOng/real-estate-price-prediction/README.md

 So after using the following function to remove said outlier, the shape is drastically reduced to (485,655 rows, 6 columns):

 ```
-# Remove bedroom outliers (same state, but 2 bed price is higher than 3 bed, etc.)
 def remove_bed_outliers_by_number(df):
     exclude_indices = np.array([])
     for state, state_df in df.groupby('state'):